Transipedia/dekupl-annotation/README.md

     8- The summarizing table is enriched with neighborhood of the contigs (antisense, closest genes, etc).

-	9- From the summarizing table, a table of the contigs grouped by loci (genic, antisense, intergenic), and a pdf are built (DiffContigsInfos.tsv & ContigsPerLoci.pdf).
+	9- From the summarizing table, a table of the contigs grouped by loci (genic, antisense, intergenic) is built (DiffContigsInfos.tsv).

 ========================================================